 - 1/3 cup sprinkles

-- Place the Magnolia Brand® Sweetened Condensed Milk, chocolate chips, and 1 tbsp butter in a small saucepan.
+- Place the sweetened condensed milk, chocolate chips, and 1 tbsp butter in a small saucepan.

 - Bring to a boil over medium heat, stirring non-stop.
 Cook the mixture for about 10 minutes, until it’s thick and you can see the bottom of the pan.
 If you run the spoon through the middle of the pan, it should take about 5 seconds for the mixture come back together.
 The longer you cook, the thicker it will be.

-- Pour onto a small bowl.
+- Once you get to the desired consistency, pour the dough into a small bowl.
 Place it in the fridge until completely cool.

 - Use a spoon to scoop small amounts of brigadeiro, and roll into a ball between lightly buttered hands.